matchabros/dotfiles/readme.md

 # My Dotfiles

+> DO NOT USE THERE DOTFILES IN THIS SATE

+## Update 2025-05-09

+- This all needs updating

 ## How to use them

 This is my repository for my dotfiles, as I am still on El Cap I finally decided it is time to switch to Sierra and in Sept/Oct to High Sierra (altho macOS Covefe would be a much more intriguing name).
 These dotfiles are heavily inspired by Mathias Bynens and Dries Vints, thus I am really grateful for their guidance.
 I highly encourage you to go through the files and decide on your own which parts you actually need.